 I'm a keen wine, jam and chutney maker, as well as drying food, making fruit leathers, apple vinegar, fruit wine and all the rest.
 I'm also a good forager for wild foods and the odd bit of roadkill and yes, I can butcher.
 If any of these things are things that you would like to learn - or maybe things that you have expertise in yourself - let and know and they may well be available, depending on the time of year.

 I also have a passion, and some expertise in, energy retrofit.
 I'm a member of the Association of Environmentally Conscious Building and a local Energy Champion volunteer.
-My house, like many in the UK, is poor in terms of it's energy consumption, but I am gradually upgrading it with better insulation, draught proofing, photovoltaic panels and greater passive solar gain.
+Our house, like many in the UK, is poor in terms of it's energy consumption,, which is why we are upgrading it with better insulation, draught proofing, photovoltaic panels and greater passive solar gain.
 I'm involved in our local Transition Town energy project, educating others about retrofit, and I'm happy to share this knowledge if you're interested - and I promise not to preach if you're not ;-)

 I used to be a liveaboard boater, based in London and then on the Grand Union Canal.
 I have liveaboard mates, so I still feel l'm part of that world (especially as it glides past my windows).I'm reasonably knowledgeable about narrowboats and canal history and have a particular interest in canal archeology and restoration.
 If you're interested in learning more about a liveaboard lifestyle or canal history, I'd love to fill you in.
 I also have a lot of books on the topic, which you are again, welcome to read.

 If you're interested in staying with us, please give us an idea in your email of what particularly attracts you to our place, what relevant skills/experiences you have to offer and what skills/experiences you are looking to gain.
 It gives us a better sense of whether we can both have a really positive experience and seems to have worked well as a strategy thus far.